-Borders in Motion — New Dynamics of Inclusion and Exclusion across Europe and North America
+Dynamics of Inclusion and Exclusion across Europe and North America: Thinking Beyond Identities

 Trans-Atlantic Summer Institute in European Studies—Graduate Student Fellowship Program

-Presented by the Center for German & European Studies at the University of Minnesota, which is funded by the University of Minnesota and the German Academic Exchange Service (DAAD), in cooperation with Europa Universität Viadrina (Germany) and the Institut d'Histoire Culturelle Européenne and Université de Lorraine (France).
+Presented by the Center for German & European Studies at the University of Minnesota, which is funded by the University of Minnesota and the German Academic Exchange Service (DAAD), in cooperation with Europa Universität Viadrina (Germany).

 We thank all cooperating partners and sponsors for their generous support.

 Working Schedule/Program.
 Full program content is available for registered participants in the Summer Institute after admission to the program.
-If you are a registered participant and need to access this page, please e-mail Jessica Oakes .
+If you are a registered participant and need to access this page, please e-mail Abby Manitz.

 Since 2001 the Trans-Atlantic Summer Institutes (TASI) provide a unique forum for advanced graduate students from North America, Germany, and other European countries to explore together topics relating to Germany's and Europe's history, politics, and society.
 Each summer, 10-12 European and 10-12 North American graduate students work intensively for two weeks and explore in depth questions that will enrich their dissertations in German and European Studies.
 The Summer Institutes are co-taught by a multi-disciplinary team of faculty and aim to make a major contribution to the training of the next generation of experts on Germany and Europe.
 They introduce European students to the American university; North American students will acquire a similar familiarity with the European setting.
 They foster the international discussions and collaborations that are fundamental to the scholarly enterprise.
 As a student in the Summer Institute, you will learn how to combine the best aspects of training in both settings—the close attention to archival sources and their interpretation in Europe with the broad trans-disciplinary readings that characterize North American scholarship.

-TASI is a non-credit seminar for advanced graduate-level students in all fields; the 2013 Institute will convene on the campus of the University of Minnesota in Minneapolis (USA).
+TASI is a non-credit seminar for advanced graduate-level students in all fields; the 2014 Institute will convene on the campus of the Europa Universität Viadrina (Frankfurt/Oder, Germany).

 Anika Keinz is assistant professor of Comparative Cultural and Social Anthropology of late modern societies at European University Viadrina (Frankfurt/Oder).
 Her publications include Polens Andere.
 Verhandlungen von Geschlecht und Sexualität in Polen nach 1989 (Bielefeld: Transcript 2008) and "European Desires and National Bedrooms?
 Negotiating 'Normalcy' in Postsocialist Poland" (2011).
 Her research focuses on issues of inequality, discourses of belonging, and cultural, religious and sexual rights in late modern societies, as well as the intersection of scholarly, activist, and artistic interventions in politics and the public sphere.

 The Institute is intended for advanced graduate students working toward a Ph.D. or other terminal degree at a North American or European university.
 Preference will be given to students who have already defined a dissertation topic.
 The language of instruction is English.
 Competency in English and a reading knowledge of another European language are required.
-Logistics: arrive in Minneapolis on Monday, July 8 for the TASI opening dinner; class starts on Tuesday, July 9; class ends on Saturday, July 20 at 1 p.m.; depart from Minneapolis on Saturday, July 20 after 2:30 p.m.
+Logistics: arrive in Frankfurt/Oder [vicinity of Berlin!] on Monday, July 7 for the TASI opening dinner; class starts on Tuesday, July 8; class ends on Saturday, July 19 at 1 p.m.; depart from Frankfurt/Oder on Saturday, July 19 after 2:00 p.m.